wbounas/jquery-ajax-token-auth/README.md

 1. We use constants in our curl scripts, which are in `CAPITAL_LETTERS`.
     Your curl script will not work correctly if you don't assign values to those constants. (i.e. `TITLE='Ancillary Justice'`)
+1. Data output from curl doesn't have a trailing newline.

 ### Registering with the API